Bikeman868/NPL/parser/README.md

 for `Context` also takes `IParsable` so you can provide your own implementation of that instead.

-Instead of `parser.parse()` you can also parse part of a source file using `parseUntil()` and `skipUntil()` methods, or you can parse token by token by calling `extractNextToken()`.
+Instead of `parser.parse()` you can also parse part of a source file using `parseUntil()` and `skipUntil()` methods, or you can parse one token at a time by repeatedly calling `extractNextToken()`.

 When calling `extractNextToken()`, you can pass a context with `isDryRun` set to true, and the next token will be extracted without modifying the context.
 The parser itself is stateless, all of the required state